-Dr. Jeon directs the Well-being for Early Learning Lab ([researchwellab.com]WELLab).
+Jeon also directs the Well-being for Early Learning Lab (WELLab).
 WELLab studies early care and education, as well as the health and well-being of children, teachers, and families.
-Our lab also works to promote equity in access and quality of educational and social services.
-WELLab maintains a number of collaborative partnerships with early childhood organizations in our community.
-Our hope is to more effectively translate our research findings into valuable contributions towards improving the health, education, and wellbeing of children, caregivers, and communities.
+The lab also works to promote equity in access and quality of educational and social services.
+WELLab maintains a number of collaborative partnerships with early childhood organizations in the community, and the objective of the learning lab is to more effectively translate research findings into valuable contributions towards improving the health, education, and well-being of children, caregivers, and communities.